sgjava/javauio/README.md

 displays.
 Based on [U8g2](https://github.com/olikraus/u8g2): Library for monochrome displays, version 2.
 I added ability to use multiple displays in a thread safe way and dramatically improved software driven I2C and SPI performance at the C level.
-You can also use SDL 2 based diaplsy to develop on desktop without physical display attached.
+You can also use SDL 2 based display to develop on a desktop without physical display attached.
 * [Tools](https://github.com/sgjava/javauio/tree/main/tools) provides tools
 for mapping MMIO GPIO register mapping, code generation, etc.